Oxyaine/RainWorldBestiary/README.md

 Here is a list of all current automatic token types:
 * Killed = 8 : When the creature gets killed by the player
 * Impaled = 9 : When the creature gets impaled with a spear, by the player
+* Stunned = 10 : When the creature gets stunned with a rock, by the player
 * Killed Player = 11 : When the player is killed by the creature
 * Grabbed Player = 12 : When the player gets grabbed by the creature
 * Eaten = 13 : When the player eats the creature
-* Observe Hearing = 18 : When the creature hears the player
+* Heard Player = 18 : When the creature hears the player
-* Player Grabbed = 19 : When the player grabs a creature
+* Player Grabbed = 19 : When the player grabs the creature

 #
 ## Special Data